researchsetup/researchsetup.github.io/researchmodel.md

 <div id="together1"></div>
 <script>plot("#together1", [100, 100, 100, 100])</script>

-However, if any term is lower, then the inner circle will be smaller.
+However, if any term is lower, then the inner bar will be shorter.
 For instance, if the assumptions are unlikely and the experimental design (hypothesis) is shakey, then:

 <div id="together2"></div>
 <script>plot("#together2", [50, 100, 20, 100])</script>

+The specific values of each term is less important than which terms are the focus of attention, and will maximize $Impact$.

 ### <a name="researchopt"/>Research as Optimization